 Two-thirds of the park is composed of freshwater marshes.

-Explore beyond the boundaries of the Marsh Boardwalk and into the peaceful mysteries of the marsh by canoe, kayak or joining up on the Freighter Canoe Tour.
+Explore beyond the boundaries of the Marsh Boardwalk and into the peaceful mysteries of the marsh by canoe, kayak.

 Canoe Rentals available through the Friends of Point Pelee.